confluence/python-textbok/python_notes/Loop_Control_Statements.rst

     for i, pet in enumerate(pets):
         pets[i] = pet.upper() # rewrite the list in all caps

-``enumerate`` also returns an iterator -- each item it returns is a ``tuple``, or pair of values.
-The first is the element index (starting at zero) and the second is the element itself.
+Like ``range``, ``enumerate`` also returns an iterator -- each item it generates is a tuple in which the first value is the index of the element (starting at zero) and the second is the element itself.
 In the loop above, at each iteration the value of the index is assigned to the variable ``i``, and the element is assigned to the variable ``pet``, as before.

 Why couldn't we just write ``pet = pet.upper()``?
 That would just assign a new value to the variable ``pet`` inside the loop, without changing the original list.